 Improved Muscle Tone and Strength

-Yoga engages the core and uses isometric movements to help build lean muscle.
+Yoga changes your body by engaging the core and using isometric movements to help build lean muscle.
 Because you’re using your body weight during the poses, you will get a leaner muscle tone as you work to hold the poses.
 In addition, as you move through the more complicated poses, you have to hold your body weight activating muscles you may not use regularly.

 Headache and Migraine Relief

-Stress triggers migraines and poses that relax the neck, body, and shoulders help provide relief.
+Yoga changes your body by relieving stress.
+Stress triggers migraines, and poses that relax the neck, body, and shoulders help provide relief.
 Yoga stimulates the vagus nerve, which can reduce the effects of migraines.
 In addition, yoga is a known stress management tool that helps loosen tightened body areas activated through stress.
 Finally, research found that in 161 participants, adding yoga with regular treatment was more beneficial than treatment alone for migraine headaches.

 In addition, yoga poses to promote the draining of the lymphatic system.
 The lymphatic system carries immunity cells and helps to filter out the bad stuff in the body.
 Certain poses help activate the lymph nodes to drain and circulate these helpful immunity tools to resist disease.